vladikoff/chromeos-apk/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## Running apps on OS X, Linux and Windows

-See the [ARChon runtime guide](archon.md) to run apps on other operating systems besides ChromeOS.

 ## Tested Apps